helidon-io/helidon/DEV-GUIDELINES.md

     2. When using control methods (such as Server server = Server.create().start())

 # Builders
+We have introduced code generation for builders that enforces the rules mentioned below.

+See [helidon-builder](builder/README.md) for more details about modules, and [helidon-builder-api](builder/api/README.md) for explanation of APIs and naming rules.
+The `Blueprint` approach should be used for all builders (and the API of the prototype).
+Exceptions must be consulted with project architect (this may result in either changing the processor to support the required feature, or in removing such feature and redesigning the problem, or in an exception (documented) to the rule).

 1. We use builders to create instances that need any parameters for construction
     1. **This implies that there are no public API classes that would use public constructors**
     2. Allowed exceptions to this rule: